 - Grandparents' Mass: Sunday, April 15 (Si Commons @ SLUH)

 Liturgical Choir Moderator: Mr. Brian Gilmore (firstname.lastname@example.org)

-Pastoral Teams are student clubs, divided by grade level, that come together once a week to build community, plan upcoming liturgies and outreach drives, learn about upcoming opportunities that relate to faith and justice, and engage in basic faith sharing.
-Each Pastoral Team is moderated by a Campus Minister, and they meet during lunch in the Campus Ministry office.
+Pastoral Teams are student clubs run out of Campus Ministry.
+Pastoral Teams are divided by grade level and meet once a week to build community, plan upcoming liturgies and outreach drives, learn about upcoming opportunities that relate to faith and justice, and engage in basic faith sharing.
+Each Pastoral Team is moderated by a Campus Minister, and they meet during lunch periods in the Campus Ministry office.

 Senior Pastoral Team

 Moderator: Meg Beugg (firstname.lastname@example.org)

 Pax Christi works to promote the culture of peace and social justice throughout the SLUH community through prayer, reflection, and service.
 In listening to the call of Christ the peacemaker, Pax Christi forms a message of nonviolence and peace through reflections on events of the world, as well as events that affect our SLUH community.
 Pax Christi works through the power of prayer, self-reflection, and stimulating conversation to increase interest around social justice issues and inspire action to advocate for solutions to big problems of the world.
 Through learning experiences like the Arrupe Leaders Summit and the Ignatian Family Teach-In for Justice in Washington, D.C., Pax Christi fosters a culture of peace and justice.

 Meets: Tuesday, Activity Period in Campus Ministry Conference Room.

 Moderator: Brian Gilmore (email@example.com)